SidRoberts/centum/docs/components/queue/index.md

 }
 ```

+## Typical Usage

-This Task can then be published from anywhere and consumed from anywhere else in your code.
+Tasks can be published from anywhere in your application and consumed elsewhere, such as in a background worker or CLI command.

-One typical use case is publishing a Task from within a Controller and then consuming it in a Command:
+### Publishing a Task (e.g., from a Controller)

 ```php
 namespace App\Web\Controllers;